As of 1 January 2019

 Before the conflict in Syria, there were 8,000 Palestine refugees living in Hama camp.
 It is estimated that 1,000 of the original population have left the country.
 Hama camp has not been affected by the conflict and attracted displaced Palestine refugees from elsewhere in Syria, boosting the population.
 The camp is currently home to between 300 and 400 displaced Palestine refugee families, and the camp population is estimated to be around 9,000 Palestine refugees.
 Most employed refugees are wage labourers or shopkeepers, but many rely on UNRWA assistance to survive.

 In 2018, UNRWA rehabilitated one of its two schools, both built in the 1950s, due to aging.

-Environmental health in the camp is a serious problem and the mechanisation of solid waste disposal is one of its most pressing needs.
+Environmental health in the camp is a serious problem and the mechanization of solid waste disposal is one of the most pressing needs.
 The sewerage system is antiquated and does not meet the requirements of a growing camp population.
-The schools, built in the 1950s, are in poor condition.
-UNRWA's main priority in the camp is to reconstruct the schools to be able to provide better educational facilities for the children.

 - One health centre

 REFUGEE CAMPS IN Syria

 Palestine refugees from Syria have been severely affected by the ongoing armed conflict in the country.

 - Where We Work

 - Our Partners